 Only relevant cross-examination and other questions may be asked of a party or witness.
+The Decision Maker will prohibit questions of either party or of any witness that are repetitive, irrelevant, or harassing.
 Before a Complainant, Respondent, or witness answers a cross-examination or other question, the Board Chair must first determine whether the question is relevant and explain any decision to exclude a question as not relevant.